-Get your sleep back on track with the Sleep app in watchOS 7
+Get your sleep back on track with the Sleep app on Apple Watch

 - Tap Full Schedule.

-How to turn on your sleep schedule on Apple Watch in watchOS 7

-If you've turned off your sleep schedule for any reason, you can turn it back on with just a few clicks!
+If you've turned off your sleep schedule, you can turn it back on with just a few clicks by following the same steps outlined above.

-- Tap the Sleep Schedule On/Off switch.
-When the switch is green, your sleep schedule will be enabled.

-This will turn on your sleep schedule precisely the way it was when you turned it off: the same time, same alarm, same everything.